ikizhvatov/dpa-tools-benchmarking/README.md

 # DPA tools benchmarking

-Very basic so far (runtime to process a traceset).
+Very basic so far (runtime to process a traceset), and limited to computational part of DPA.

 To clone this repo with the included large datasets you will need [Git-LFS](https://git-lfs.github.com).
 Without Git-LFS, only pointers to large datasets will be cloned.